barkhaaroraa/MumCare/README.md

-# MUMCARE: Your Safe Space for Postpartum Support 🌼
+# MUMCARES: Your Safe Space for Postpartum Support 🌼

 ## Introduction
 MUMCARE is a website dedicated to supporting new moms through the challenging journey of postpartum depression.
 We understand that becoming a mother is a beautiful experience, but it can also be overwhelming and stressful, especially with the onset of postpartum depression.
 Our goal is to provide a safe and supportive space where new moms can find resources, connect with others, and access various tools to help them navigate this period with more ease and confidence. 🤱🌟